-First, let’s revisit some of the types of yoga that I mention in my post Starting Yoga At 40 Or Later: Everything You Need To Know.
+First, let’s revisit some types of yoga I mention in my post Starting Yoga At 40 Or Later: Everything You Need To Know.

 - Hatha: Hatha yoga tends to be slower and more gentle.
 You will be holding some basic yoga poses in sequence.